magento/pwa-studio/pwa-devdocs/src/technologies/storefront-architecture/buildtime/index.md

 #### Cleanup step

-Before code is generated, old artifacts are deleted from Venia concept's `dist` directory.
+The build process runs a `clean` script to remove old artifacts from the Venia concept's `dist` directory before generating the code.
-This happens when the build process runs the `clean` script.

 #### Environment validation